What You Need to Know

 - A QUALITY HEAD SHOT IS NOT A MUG SHOT.
 Nor is it a fashion spread.
 Or a year book picture.

 - IT MAKES A POSITIVE FIRST IMPRESSION: the photo should attract us, invite us to turn it over to see your resume.
-“Ah!
-Who is THIS?” we wonder – the photo makes us want to know more about you.
+It should make us want to know more about you.

 - THE PHOTO IS IN FOCUS.
 Professional photographers work with high-end equipment designed to capture images at high resolution for crisp, clear 8 x 10 enlargements.
 You cannot achieve proper results with your roommate’s pocket-size point ‘n’ shoot.